AdobeDocs/campaign-classic.en/help/integrations/using/configuring-pipeline.md

 # Configuring pipeline {#configuring-pipeline}

 Authentication parameters such as the customer ID, the private key, and the authentication endpoint are configured in the instance configuration files.
-The list of triggers to be processed is configured in an option.
-It is in JSON format.
+The list of triggers to be processed is configured in an option in JSON format.
-The trigger is processed immediately using Javascript code.
-It is saved into a database table with no further processing in real time.
 The triggers are used for targeting by a campaign workflow that sends emails.
 The campaign is set up so that a customer that has both trigger events receives an email.

 >[!CAUTION]
 >
->In case of Hybrid deployment, ensure pipeline is configured on mid instance.
+>In case of Hybrid deployment, ensure that pipeline is configured on a mid-instance.

 ## Prerequisites {#prerequisites}